A Certain Exposure

 “One of the best novels I’ve read recently…a haunting story about elitism and prejudice in a society which recites daily pledges to maintain equality for all.”
 (Balli Kaur Jaswal, author of Inheritance)

 “I very much enjoyed A Certain Exposure.
 An immense achievement, with absolutely beautiful passages of description.”
+(Sarah Howe, T.S.
+Eliot Prize-winning author of Loop of Jade)

 “One of the best debuts of 2014” (Helmi Yusof, The Business Times)